 Data Governance

-Facilitated in collaboration between the Institutional and Educational Effectiveness (IEE) Division and Administrative Information Services (AIS), Data Governance provides a college-wide structure for data strategies to facilitate decision-making based on evidence.
+Data Governance is the stewardship of data through policies, practices, and operations.
+Facilitated in collaboration between the Institutional and Educational Effectiveness (IEE) Division and Administrative Information Services (AIS), the Data Governance Committee provides a college-wide data strategies to support evidence-based decision-making.
+Its data assessment management infrastructure spans across the following phases in a data lifecycle:

 Data Governance Strategies